verocg/Kilosort/README.md

 ---

-For basic installation, follow instructions in the original README.md document text below:
+For general information & installation instructions, see the original _README.md_ document text below:

 ---